-In December of 1901, Wyatt Earp and Josephine Marcus left the frozen North of Alaska.
-They returned to California, bringing with them all the money they'd made - quite a huge sum.
+In December of 1901, Wyatt Earp and Josephine Marcus left Alaska's Frozen North.
+They returned to California, bringing all the money they'd made.
+Quite a huge sum.
 They checked into the Hollenbeck Hotel in Los Angeles on December 13, 1901.

 They stayed in their LA hotel for a few months.
 Then Wyatt and Josie headed for Nevada.
 A gold and silver boom was happening in Tonopah.
-They got there in February 1902, and soon after opened the Northern Saloon.
-Wyatt was appointed Deputy U.S. Marshal there, by Marshal J.F.
-Emmitt.
+Arriving in February 1902, soon after they opened the Northern Saloon.
+Marshal J.F.
+Emmitt appointed Wyatt Deputy U.S. Marshal there.

 Their choice is Goldfield Nevada, where brother Virgil lived.
-Wyatt's friend Tex Rickard was also there, with a saloon that was also called the Northern.
-He hired Wyatt as a pit boss for the gambling room.
+Wyatt's friend Tex Rickard was there, with a saloon also called the Northern.
+He hired Wyatt as pit boss for the gambling room.

 During 1906 Wyatt did some gold mining himself.
-He had claims throughout the desert in California.
-From 1911 until health problems began, the couple mined in desert areas.
-Then returned to Los Angeles in the summer.
-They rented small places to break from desert heat.
+He had claims throughout the California desert.
+From 1911 until health problems began, the couple mined.
+Returning to Los Angeles in the summertime.
+They rented small places, breaking from desert heat.

-It appears he was scrambling for ways to earn money.
-Sometimes newsy items surfaced that told of choices that put him over the line for lawful methods.
+It appears he scrambled for ways to earn money.
+Newsy items surfaced reporting his choices putting him over the line of lawful methods.

-About this time he also did some "off the books" work for the Los Angeles Police Department.
-This shady type of dealing again got him in a little hot water.
-In October 1910 Wyatt headed up a posse to protect a mining company's surveyors.
-They were valuing a bankrupt potash mine.
+About this time he did some "off the books" work for the Los Angeles Police Department.
+This shady dealing again got him in some hot water.
+In October 1910 Wyatt led a posse protecting a mining company's surveyors.

 The bankrupted California Trona Company viewed Wyatt's posse as claim jumpers.
 There was an armed confrontation.
 Wyatt Earp and others involved were arrested for contempt of court.

 In 1925, Wyatt Earp purchased a small cottage in Vidal California.
 It's a small town a few miles West of the Colorado River and the Arizona border.
-It was the only home both he and Josie owned together.
+It was the only home he and Josie owned together.
 Wyatt worked the "Happy Days" gold mine there.
-The mine was in the Whipple Mountains, a little North of where he bought this home.
+The mine was in the Whipple Mountains, a little North of the home.